bhrnjica/daany/README.md

 - grouping data in the data frame,
 - aggregation on grouped data in the data frame,
 - calculated column,
-- apply an operation on a specific column in the data frame,
+- apply an operation on a specific column/row in the data frame,
 - ...